 Remove them after 8 weeks in the refrigerator, and keep them at the same temperature range stated earlier.
 If you enclose the pots in a plastic container to maintain moisture, leave it open slightly to allow some fresh air to enter, to prevent stem rot later.

-Watering -- Bomarea likes the soil kept evenly moist (but not soggy).
-Don't let it dry out.
+Watering -- Keep the soil evenly moist (but not constantly saturated).
+Don't let it dry out completely.
 If you're unsure if the root zone is moist enough, use a moisture meter.

-Light -- Bomarea likes about a half a day of sun.
-It can take more sun in cool, coastal areas.
-It should be given some protection from strong afternoon sun, especially in warmer areas.
+Light -- It likes about a half a day of sun.
+It prefers more sun in cool, coastal areas, while in warmer areas it should be given some protection from strong afternoon sun.

 Climate -- Most Bomareas come from cloud forests of the Andes mountains, where temperatures are mild all year and nights are cool.
 Most Bomareas don't thrive in hot climates, especially if nights are warm.
 It's possible that this plant will not perform well if temperatures consistently get above 85° F (30°C) and nights are above 65° F (18°C).
 The foliage may be killed by frost, but the tubers should be hardy to at least 25°F (-4°C).
 Indoors, over about 40% humidity is best.

-Up and away -- Bomarea likes to climb, so eventually it will need something to twine itself around, like a trellis, fence, or another plant.
-It should ideally be under 1 inch thick (3 cm), so the shoots can wrap around it.
-A 6 foot (2 meter) trellis should work, although larger is better if possible.
+Up and away -- Bomarea likes to climb, so after about a year it will need something narrow to twine itself around, like a large trellis.
 If the shoots grow too long, wrap them down and around your trellis.
 Don't prune the shoots, since the flowers appear from the growing tips.

 Pests to watch for -- Snails and slugs can be a problem in prone areas.
 Watch for bugs that are common in your area.